xxiMiaxx/frontend-nanodegree-mobile-portfolio/README.md

 #### Changes made to optimize this site :

 #### Part 1: Optimize PageSpeed Insights score for index.html
-1- use `sync` attribute to stop JS from blocking the rendering path by synchronously loading low priority scripts.
+1- use `async` attribute to stop JS from blocking the rendering path by synchronously loading low priority scripts.
 2- place the function inside `<script>` at the bottom of the `<body>` 3- inline the external `style.css` file to ensure that the css is not render blocking and to dekiver the styling as quickly as possibale.
 4- remove the web font as it can slow the page down.